 Currency in Montenegro: tips for travellers

-- It’s always better to have small change with you, often sellers don’t have change.
-This is especially true of souvenir shops and small shops.
+- It’s always better to have small euro denominations with you, as change is often not available.
+This is especially true for souvenir shops and small stores.

-- 1, 2, 5 and even 10 euro cents are not considered money here.
-No one even gives 5 euro cents as change, and they round it down for you.
+- 1, 2, 5, and even 10 euro cents are not considered money here anymore.
+No one gives 5 euro cents as change, and they usually round down in your favor.

-- Before the trip, ask your bank if they have partners in Montenegro – this is if you plan to withdraw cash from an ATM.
-Partners have lower commissions or may even not have commissions.
+- Before your trip, ask your bank if they have partners in Montenegro if you plan to withdraw cash from ATMs.
+Partner banks have lower fees, or sometimes no fees at all.

-- It doesn’t really matter which bank to change money in.
+- It doesn’t matter which bank you choose to exchange money.

-- Leave 200 and 500 euro banknotes at home.
-Here you will have a headache with their exchange.
-Usually they refuse to accept such large bills, you have to go to the bank for an exchange.
+- Leave 200 and 500 euro bills at home.
+It will be a headache to break them here.
+These large bills are often refused, and you’ll have to go to a bank to get them changed.

-In conclusion: the currency of Montenegro is the euro.
-Take with you on a trip here exactly the euro, cash + card and you will not have any problems at all with the exchange and payment anywhere in the country.
+In conclusion: The currency of Montenegro is the euro.
+Bring euros, both cash and card, with you on your trip, and you won’t have any problems with exchanging money or making payments anywhere in the country.

 Resources to help you plan your dream trip to Montenegro

-- LocalRent – work with local rental companies.
+- LocalRent – works with local rental companies.
 Leader in car rental in Montenegro.

 - Tours, excursions and activities (including extreme ones):